stepanblyschak/SONiC/doc/wjh/What-Just-Happend-in-SONiC.md

 To support WJH enable/disable at runtime, debug counters configuration producers have to be notified that debug counters became unavailable.
 The following option to implement this may be considered:

 3. Once started, WJH has to reset capability table, speicifically it has to cleanup **DEBUG_COUNTER_CAPABILITIES** table populated by orchagent, in order for **DEBUG_COUNTER** table producers to know that debug counters became unavailable.
 On teardown, WJH has to restore **DEBUG_COUNTER_CAPABILITIES** table to the original state.
-Prefered to not put this logic in daemon part but in the service start script by saving table into file in container.
+Prefered to not put this logic in daemon part but in the service start script by saving table into json file in container.
 Stop will restore the content of table.
 On unexpected restart the file will persist since the docker container is already created till user explicitelly removes the container.

 ## WJH agent design